 A syringe needle injects a gel-like substance into the skin at various depths.
 A series of injections evenly disperses the filler.
 This filler substance fills up the area, resulting in improvements such as smoother nasolabial lines or fuller cheekbones.
 Although the discomfort associated with receiving dermal fillers is minimal, it is not entirely pain free.
 A treatment generally begins with the application of a numbing cream.
 After approximately 30 minutes, the numbing cream is removed and a series of injections are administered into the target areas.
 Certain areas may be more sensitive during injection.
 For example, under eye fillers may cause more discomfort to the patient than cheek fillers.

 Some soreness, bruising, and swelling may occur in the days, or even weeks, following the procedure.
 Many factors affect the severity of these side effects, such as the speed of the injections and the site of injection.
 Another factor is the material used for the filler.
 Fillers that provide semi-permanent results, as often seen in cheekbone fillers, are associated with more swelling and discomfort.
-Due to the potential side effects associated with dermal fillers, it is important that they are performed by a licensed skincare professional.
+Due to the potential side effects associated with dermal fillers, it is important that they are performed by an experienced medical professional, such as a cosmetic dermatologist or cosmetic doctor.

 When should I get dermal fillers?